victorjaquez/taskit/README.md

 # Taskit
 ---
 ####
-What is Taskit?
 Taskit is a marketplace for people and businesses to outsource tasks, find local services or hire flexible staff in minutes - online or on your mobile.
 ---
 #### Built With